boundir/AStrongerADVENT/README.md

 A Stronger ADVENT
 ======

-DerBK was kind enough to let us know the possibilities for the Alien to win over XCOM.
+DerBK was kind enough to let us know that ADVENT **could** win over XCOM.
 We will try to follow this path.

 Changes